vishnupouley/Function-Calling/Weather Forecasting/README.md

 # 🌌 Dark-Weather Chat — The Sarcastic Meteorologist in Your Pocket

-> “Rain or shine, it’ll throw shade at the clouds.”
+> “Rain or shine, it’ll throw shade at the clouds.
+Because meteorology without mockery is just… math.”

 ---